 If you do not receive a message similar to the above text there are errors within your application which will need to be addressed before the application is submitted.

-All qualifying proposals will be reviewed by ICF’s Regional Grants Panel and the Grants Committee of ICF’s Board.
+All qualifying proposals will be reviewed by ICF’s Regional Grants Panel.
 Final funding decisions for Greatest Need Regional Competitive Grants are made by ICF’s Board of Directors at their quarterly meeting.

 Contacting ICF’s Grants Department: